The National Public Toilet Map has been designed with standards in mind - from both technical and legal perspectives

 - People with a speech or communication impairment

-- People who do not speak English
+- People who do not speak English.

 The National Public Toilet Map is exempt from the requirements of the Spam Act, as it is a government Web site.
-However we still meet the core requirements by:
+However, we still meet the core requirements by:

 - Obtaining your consent to send you email messages

-- Clearly identifying messages from the National Public Toilet Map
+- Clearly identifying messages from the National Public Toilet Map.

-HTML5 is the fifth revision of the HTML standard for structuring and presenting content for the World Wide Web, providing modern features better mobile device compatibility.
+HTML5 is the fifth revision of the HTML standard for structuring and presenting content for the World Wide Web, providing modern features and better mobile device compatibility.

 Cascading Style Sheets (CSS) Level 3

-Cascading Style Sheets are used on the National Public Toilet Map Web site to provide a consistent look throughout the entire site, and separate the presentation of content from its structure.
+Cascading Style Sheets are used on the National Public Toilet Map Web site to provide a consistent look throughout the entire site and separate the presentation of content from its structure.
 Additionally, they help minimise the download time for pages on the site.

 The National Public Toilet Map Web site has been tested with the following browsers: